GLOBAL MARKETS-Equities hover near record highs as stimulus hopes build | Business

 GLOBAL MARKETS-Equities hover near record highs as stimulus hopes build

-World equity benchmarks hovered near record highs and the dollar remained near 2-1/2-year lows on Wednesday as investors weighed the first approval of a coronavirus vaccine and the prospects for more U.S. economic stimulus with disappointing American jobs data.
-Britain approved Pfizer's COVID-19 vaccine on Wednesday, jumping ahead of the United States and Europe to become the first country to do so for the newly developed treatment.
+World equity benchmarks hovered near record highs and the dollar hit fresh 2-1/2-year lows on Wednesday as investors weighed the first approval of a coronavirus vaccine and the prospects for more U.S. economic stimulus with disappointing American jobs data.
+Britain approved Pfizer Inc's COVID-19 vaccine on Wednesday, jumping ahead of the United States and Europe to become the first country to do so for the newly developed treatment.
 Inoculations should begin among the most vulnerable segments of its population early next week.

 U.S. health officials have announced plans to start vaccinating Americans as early as mid-December, once regulatory approvals are in place.
 "Early vaccines will help bolster the reflation and normalcy trade, which has been the key macro theme in driving equity markets," said Neil MacKinnon, global macro strategist at VTB Capital.

 Yet, disappointing private jobs data in the United States kept a lid on gains and helped support safe-haven assets.
 Employers added 307,000 jobs last month, well below the 410,000 expected by economists polled by Reuters, according to the ADP National Employment Report.
-The dollar index fell 0.01%, while U.S. benchmark 10-year notes last fell 4/32 in price to yield 0.9476%, from 0.934% Tuesday.
+The dollar index fell 0.104%, while U.S. benchmark 10-year notes last fell 3/32 in price to yield 0.9442%, up from 0.934% Tuesday.

 Oil has raced up nearly 30% over the last month.